mjardemalm/Last.fm-Now-Samsung-Smart-TV/README.md

 2. **Packaging**

  Import the project to the IDE.
 Choose *[ Export ]* meny option and *Samsung Smart TV Apps/Package file* as destination.
-Check the *Update the packaged files on the server* and finish the job.
+Check the option *Update the packaged files on the server* and finish the job.

  The file `widgetlist.xml` will be created or updated in the synronization root directory.
-The packate will be deployed in the subfolder *Widget*.
+The package will be deployed in the subfolder *Widget*.

 3. **Install into TV**

   TBD.

 ### Copyright notice
-The *Last.fm Now* app is based on a fork of the jQuery plugin [Last.fm Now Playing Widget](http://devteaminc.github.io/Last.fm-Now-Playing-Widget/) from [DevTeam Inc.](http://devteaminc.co) which is licensed under *The MIT License*.
+The *Last.fm Now* app is based on a fork of the [jQuery](https://jquery.com) plugin [Last.fm Now Playing Widget](http://devteaminc.github.io/Last.fm-Now-Playing-Widget/) from [DevTeam Inc.](http://devteaminc.co) which is licensed under *The MIT License*.

 *Last.fm Now* is based on the same license.